When your old washer or dryer no longer leaves your clothes feeling fresh and clean, it’s time to upgrade.

 Keep reading to discover your options.

-5 Ways To Dispose of an Old Washer and Dryer
+How To Dispose of a Washer and Dryer

 When a washer and dryer reach the end of their lifespan, it’s important to consider how to responsibly dispose of them.
 Several options are available, including donating to a charitable organization, selling to a scrap yard for the value of its metal, or recycling through an e-waste recycling center.